gopi487krishna/proposal-gsoc-2020/README.md

 writeToFile() function basically writes the updated data to a new  file ( Data can be written back to original file but that can cause some problems ).
 There are two ways to basically implement this function in fits module

  - If the cards are implemented as a chunk of 80 bytes strings stored internally ( Kindly refer to **Improvements with the Existing Code Base** section below to find out why it is bad ) then writing becomes pretty easy.
 Iterate over the hdu_collection and for each HDU serialize the header and data as string and write into the file( No problems with unknown extentions as unknown_extention class objects already store a serialized version of data for unknown extensions).
- - If the cards are implemented as  keyword and value based  then the changes of each hdu are recorded in their respective scheduled_vector  ( stores offset with card that is prepared as a chunk of 80 bytes or serialized ) .
+ - If the cards are implemented as  keyword and value based  then the changes of each hdu are recorded in their respective scheduled_vector  ( stores offset with card that is prepared as a chunk of 80 bytes or serialized string for data ) .
 Now the original file is opened again and data is written byte by byte.
 If a particular offset from any of the HDU scheduled vector occurs then that data is written instead of copying down the content and then